How to Choose Your Recruiter Assistant

-XOR.ai attracts candidates from over 500 sources, supports 103 different languages, and boasts a 99.3 per cent candidate satisfaction rate.
-They are compatible across staffing, technology, retail, restaurants, and healthcare.
+XOR.ai attracts candidates from over 500 sources, supports 103 different languages, and boasts a 99.3% candidate satisfaction rate.
+They are compatible across recruitment, technology, retail, restaurants, and healthcare.
 If you’re looking for something highly customisable, check out XOR.

 - Karen.ai – the shortlisting assistant.

-Karen is one of the few recruiting assistants that claims to rank and assess candidates by matching team personality and culture fit, keywords, and other insights.
+Karen is one of the few recruiter assistants that claims to rank and assess candidates by matching team personality & culture fit, keywords, and other insights.
 If you’re looking for a solution focused on high volume applicant submissions, Karen might be worth considering.